bugstan/MCPxHub/README.md

 MCP x Hub now includes an automatic reconnection mechanism:

 - Even if IDE is not started yet when MCP x Hub starts, the program will continue running and wait for IDE to start
-- Attempts to reconnect every 10 seconds
+- Attempts to reconnect every 10 seconds indefinitely
-- Gives up after 30 attempts (approximately 5 minutes)
+- Continuously attempts to connect without timeout, ensuring stability even if the IDE starts late
-- If connection was previously successful but later disconnected, will continue trying to reconnect
+- If connection was previously successful but later disconnected, uses fast recovery to reconnect immediately
 - Displays friendly status messages during reconnection process

 This means you can start MCP x Hub and IDE in any order, and the system will automatically establish a connection.